Shopify/shopify-api-ruby/README.md

 **Note**: These instructions apply to v10 or later of this package.
 If you're running v9 in your app, you can find the documentation [in this branch](https://github.com/Shopify/shopify-api-ruby/tree/v9).

+## Use with Rails
+If using in the Rails framework, we highly recommend you use the [shopify_app](https://github.com/Shopify/shopify_app) gem to interact with this gem.
+Authentication, session storage, webhook regirstration, and other frequenly implemented paths are managed in that gem with easy to use configurations.

 ## Requirements

 To follow these usage guides, you will need to: